 On August 18, 2003, Comprehensive Peace Agreement (CPA) was signed, bringing an end to the 14-year conflict in which some sources estimate 250,000 people had lost their lives.
 The gross human rights violations committed during the conflicts include: massive killing of civilians, torture, widespread rape and sexual violence, forcible recruitment of children as soldiers, extortion, looting of the national economy, and the destruction of cultural property.

 In 2006, Taylor was extradited to the Hague to face prosecution before the Special Court for Sierra Leone.
 The former head of state was convicted of 11 counts of war crimes, crimes against humanity, and other serious violations of international humanitarian law, committed over the course of Sierra Leone’s civil war.
 Taylor is now serving a 50-year sentence, and has never been tried for his alleged crimes in Liberia.

 An Attempt at Justice: The Truth and Reconciliation Commission (2003)

-The CPA followed more than a dozen unsuccessful peace agreements over the course of Liberia’s conflict.
-The Agreement created a framework for a transitional government, called for political and economic reforms, and set out procedures for demobilization.
-Businessman Gyude Bryant was elected to head the National Transitional Government of Liberia, which was inaugurated on October 14, 2003, under a power sharing agreement that included members of different fighting factions.
+The Comprehensive Peace Agreement (CPA) created a framework for a transitional government; called for political and economic reforms; and set out procedures for demobilization.
+The National Transitional Government of Liberia was inaugurated on October 14, 2003, under a power sharing agreement that included members of different fighting factions.